-- 202 service requests were recorded of which 195 (96.5%) were actioned within the target response time of 2 working days. - 112 confirmed cases of infectious diseases were investigated in relation to food-born organisms. - 131 food samples were submitted for microbiological examination.
-(This Authority had the third highest use of credits for sampling in the County.) - 100% of the highest risk category of food businesses (A-C) including approved manufacturers where inspected.
-95% of category D premises were inspected and 66% of the lowest risk premises were inspected.
-Out of a programme of 503 inspections, 439 were carried out.
-(87.3%) - Premises which were found to be 'broadly compliant' remained roughly the same at 94%. - The number of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency. - 3.2 I am pleased to report again that we have received no complaints against the delivery of the service. - 3.3 Three years ago on 1 June 2011, the National 'Food Hygiene Rating Scheme' was successfully introduced within the borough.
+- 302 service requests (an increase of 40% from 2016-17) were recorded, of which 93% were actioned within the target response time of 2 working days. - 77 confirmed cases of infectious diseases were investigated in relation to food-born organisms. - 83 food samples were submitted for microbiological examination.
+This is three times more sampling than was carried out in the previous year, and the Authority had the highest sampling activity out of the 14 Lancashire Authorities. - 99% of the highest risk category of food businesses (A-D), including approved manufacturers were inspected.
+Out of a programme of 374 interventions, 371 were carried out. - Premises which were found to be 'broadly compliant' increased slightly to 95% - 13% of premises were awarded an improved hygiene rating, and 7% received a lower hygiene rating. - Of the visits carried out by the Food Safety team 57% are programmed through the national food hygiene inspection regime dictated by the Food Standards Agency.
+In addition to these visits, the team carried out an additional 285 visits, making a combined total of 656 visits.
+These additional visits consisted of sampling visits, compliance revisits, advice visits, complaint visits and rescore revisits. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency. - 3.3 We have received no complaints against the delivery of the service. - 3.4 On 1 June 2011, the National 'Food Hygiene Rating Scheme' was successfully introduced within the borough.
 The scheme has been well received and has been an undoubted success.
-The ratings for food premises in Ribble Valley continue to improve and are as follows, Risk Rating 5 being best:

-Risk Rating 5: 592, 4: 89, 3: 25, 2: 7, 1; 9 and 0: 1
+The ratings for food premises in Ribble Valley continue to improve and are as follows, Risk Rating 5 being best: - Risk Rating 5: 477, 4: 56, 3: 16, 2: 8, 1; 2, and 0: 1 - 3.5 Effort and resource will continue to be focused on the lowest 3 categories with the purpose to raise these premises to achieve at least 'broad compliance' and a rating of at least 3.
+Poor performing premises will be reviewed by Officers at their monthly section meeting and targeted for enhanced attention, and possibly enforcement action.